 Obviously, fears rose that from then on, all gender-protected sports would be dominated by transgender women.
 To date, no transgender athlete has even competed at the Olympics, let alone performed well or even won.
 So, while that fear persists (out of ignorance and fear of the unknown?); it is very far from being justified by facts.

-Update, June 21st 2021: Laurel Hubbard of New Zealand has just been confirmed as the first ever openly transgender athlete at the Olympic Games.
+Update, June 21st 2021: Laurel Hubbard of New Zealand has just been confirmed as the first ever openly female transgender athlete to compete at the Olympic Games.

-Full Gender Reassignment Surgery would no longer be required.
-Whether or not a transgender woman has a penis is of no consequence to their athletic performance potential; only the presence or absence of their gonads, or testes (as main testosterone-producing body part) is.
+Full Gender-Affirming Surgery (with bilaterial orchiectomy) would no longer be required.
+Whether or not a transgender woman has a penis is of no consequence to their athletic performance potential; while the presence or absence of their gonads (as main testosterone-producing body part) is.

 The PDGA, as per their Transgender Policy have adopted the IOC’s 2015 guidelines in early 2019.
 They had earlier, in 2010, adopted the Stockholm Concensus.